TheColorRed/vscode-laravel-artisan/README.md

 ## Known Issues

 * Currently custom commands can not be ran, but they can be created.
-* Not all commands are implemnted (but most are), as they will be added later on.
+* Not all commands are implemented (but most are), as they will be added later on.

 ## How to use